laurisaarni/DockerT3kit/README.md

 # DockerT3kit helps you developing t3kit based TYPO3 CMS projects

+*Important* Use [t3kit_docker](https://github.com/t3kit/t3kit_docker) repository to run t3kit.
+This repository only provides the wrapper to be used by it.

 DockerT3kit creates the necessary Docker containers (webserver, database, php, mail and solr) to run your t3kit based TYPO3 CMS project.
 The package provides a wrapper script in `vendor/bin/dockert3kit` which simplifies the handling of docker and does all the configuration necessary.